-Following our filing of a complaint for a deficiency judgment in the Superior Court at Waterbury, Connecticut, the defendant filed a cross-claim alleging that our deficiency notices were not compliant with Connecticut law, and seeking relief on behalf of a class of Connecticut obligors whose vehicles we had repossessed.
+Following our filing of a complaint for a deficiency judgment in the Superior Court at Waterbury, Connecticut, the defendant filed a cross-claim on October 16, 2019 alleging that our deficiency notices were not compliant with Connecticut law, and seeking relief on behalf of a class of Connecticut obligors whose vehicles we had repossessed.
+The complaint seeks primarily damages, injunctive relief, waiver of contract deficiencies, and attorney fees and interest.
 The defendant's contract provided for resolution of disputes exclusively by arbitration, and exclusively on an individual basis, not a class basis.
 Nevertheless, in August 2021, the court denied our motion to compel arbitration, without opinion.
 In April 2022, a motion for certification of a class was filed but has not been ruled upon.
 It is reasonable to expect that resolution of these claims will be on a class basis.

 Wage and Hour Claim.
 On September 24, 2018, a former employee filed a lawsuit against us in the Superior Court of Orange County, California, alleging that we incorrectly classified our sales representatives as outside salespersons exempt from overtime wages, mandatory break periods and certain other employee protective provisions of California and federal law.
 The complaint seeks injunctive relief, an award of unpaid wages, liquidated damages, and attorney fees and interest.
 The plaintiff purports to act on behalf of a class of similarly situated employees and ex-employees.
-As of the date of this report, no motion for class certification has been filed or granted.
 We believe that our compensation practices with respect to our sales representatives are compliant with applicable law.
-Accordingly, we have defended and intend to continue to defend this lawsuit.
+In August 2023, the parties settled by agreement the claims of the plaintiff and a California settlement class and the settlement remains subject to final court approval.